19hours/sg-statutes/Acts/Competition Act.md

 (c) the form and manner in which a notification under section 38(1) is to be made;

-(d) the form and manner in which complaints of infringements of the section 34 prohibition, the section 47 prohibition and the section 54 prohibition are to be submitted to the Commission;
+(d) the form and manner in which complaints that the section 34 prohibition has been infringed by any agreement, the section 47 prohibition has been infringed by any conduct, the section 54 prohibition will be infringed by any anticipated merger, if carried into effect, or the section 54 prohibition has been infringed by any merger, are to be submitted to the Commission;

+[23/2007 wef 01/07/2007]

+(da) the acceptance of commitments, and the variation, substitution or release of commitments, including the parties that may apply for the variation, substitution or release of commitments and the form and manner in which applications for the variation, substitution or release of any commitment are to be submitted to the Commission;

+[23/2007 wef 01/07/2007]

 (e) the form and manner in which notices of decisions and directions of the Commission are to be given, and the persons to whom such notices are to be given;